MsMc24/G1-finalproject/Detailed Lesson Plan with Rationale.md

   <tr>
    <td><strong>Class Arrangement</strong>
    </td>
    <td>Students sit in pairs with a shared tablet or computer.
+(Rationale: Pairwork and shared devices ensure that Ss interact.
    </td>
   </tr>
 </table>